 We believe that baptism with water and holy communion are incredible blessings we must participate in while we wait for Jesus to return, and that both of these are designated only for the community of faith.

 We believe that Jesus himself—the same Jesus who lived and walked in 1st-century Palestine—will return soon, and that this great anticipation should encourage his followers to live a godly and fruitful life.
 Jesus described his followers as the “salt” and “light” of the earth, and our faith and hope in him should impact every part of our lives and bless our society.

 Where does all this lead?

 We believe in the bodily resurrection of all who die.
-We believe those who have received God’s gift of salvation experience blessings forever in the wonderful presence of God, and those whose hearts reject him receive the tragedy of eternal separation from him.
+We believe those who reject Jesus receive the tragedy of eternal separation from him, but those who have received God’s gift of salvation through Jesus experience blessings forever in the wonderful presence of God.